 - group holiday is a perfect occasion for team-building.

-Above arguments and the universal joys of travel, meeting new people, experiencing new cultures, and personal development, could be a precursor to adopting the digital nomad way of life.
+The above arguments and the universal joys of travel, meeting new people, experiencing new cultures, and personal development, could be a precursor to adopting the digital nomad way of life.
 A workation is a great opportunity to try it out.

-A workation can generate some additional costs, however these depend on a few factors such as where you’re heading, how long you’re planning to stay, or the time of year you choose for travel – in some cases, a workation can even save you money.
+A workation can generate some additional costs, however, these depend on a few factors such as where you’re heading, how long you’re planning to stay, or the time of year you choose for travel – in some cases, a workation can even save you money.

 It is also necessary to acknowledge that such solutions are not for everybody.
 If a specific setup and an office ambiance is what you need to be productive, a workation can have adverse effects on your performance.
 New surroundings, however inspiring, can be distracting and prevent you from concentrating on your tasks.